jaineelmodi11/jaineelmodi11/README.md

 - 🔭 Currently working on ML and full-stack projects
 - 🌱 Always learning something new in ML, systems, and product engineering
-- 💬 Ask me about Python, TypeScript/Next.js, or Swift
+- 💬 Ask me anything

 ### Featured Projects